lionel-panhaleux/yawp-court/design/architecture.md

 # Architecture

-THIS DRAFT VERSION IS A WORK IN PROGRESS AND NOT YET AGREED UPON.

 The goal of this document is to present an agreed-upon development trajectory that will enable us to deliver the best possible plateform in the shortest possible timeframe.